Wheel not included

 6.6 - Good

-Continental Reviews
+Continental CrossContact UHP Reviews

 Customer ratings showcase the Continental CrossContact UHP excels in dry traction, with many scores hitting 9-10 for confident grip and responsive handling.
 Wet traction also impresses, with most ratings in the 8-10 range, though a few note slight hydroplaning in heavy rain.
 Comfort receives consistent praise for a smooth, quiet ride, with noise levels rarely a concern.
 Treadwear feedback is mixed, with many reporting strong durability (scores 8-10) while others highlight faster wear than expected, particularly in aggressive driving scenarios.
 Overall, drivers praise its summer-focused performance, aligning well with its intended use for dry and wet conditions.